nuxeo-cps/products--CPSCourrier/README.txt

 CPSCourrier uses a CPSRelation graph to store the relations between incoming and ougoing mail documents (replies).
-By default this uses the IOBTree (ZODB) storage but it can be setup to store the relation in some RDF graph in MySQL database.
+By default this uses the IOBTree (ZODB) storage but it can be setup to store the relations in some RDF graph in a MySQL database.